ejhedman/drugbot/public/docs/faq.md

 4. You can also see relationships in the detail tabs

 ### Q: How do I compare drugs?
-**A:** Currently, DrugBot doesn't have a built-in comparison feature.
+**A:** Currently, Drugissimo doesn't have a built-in comparison feature.
 You can:
 1. Open multiple browser tabs
 2. Navigate to different drugs in each tab
 3. Manually compare the information